mui/material-ui/docs/src/pages/system/properties/properties.md

 <Box sx={{ marginBottom: theme => theme.spacing(3)}} />
 ```

-As the default theme spacing is 8px, this will result in the following CSS class
+As the default theme spacing is 8px, this will result in the following CSS class:

 ```css
 .hash-MuiBox {